 Another dangerous disorder is SPD, or sensory processing disorder.
 Individuals with this disorder are unable to feel pain signals.
 It may sound ideal — who really wants to be in pain?
 But this can be very dangerous.

 Why?
 Because pain is the body’s alarm mechanism.
-Without the ability to sense or process pain, our bodies may undergo harm or damage without our knowing it.
+What this means is, without your ability to sense or process pain, your body may undergo harm or damage without you even realizing it!

 What Is The Function Of The Cortex In The Brain?

 The cortex is the biggest part of the brain.
 It relates to the senses and more complex brain activities, such as maintaining the sensory cortex function.